Frequently Asked Questions (FAQ)Answers to common questions about Cape Otway Lightstation.

 If you wish to do one of our specialised tours these must be booked in advance via our website – www.lightstation.com

-Can we see the Lighthouse without booking a tour?
+Can we see the Lighthouse without an entry ticket?

-The Lighthouse is situated in the Lightstation Heritage Precinct which covers approx 200 acres and comprises of a number of different significant heritage buildings and exhibits.
-It is not possible to access the Lighthouse without a ticket even if you do not want to book a tour to climb the lighthouse.
+The Lighthouse is situated in the centre of the Lightstation Heritage Precinct which covers approx 200 acres and comprises of a number of different significant heritage buildings and exhibits.
+It is not possible to access the Lighthouse without an entrance ticket, even if you do not want to climb the lighthouse.
 The Great Ocean Walk provides distant views of the Lighthouse from outside of the Lightstation boundary and can be accessed from each end of the car park.

 Can we bring in our own BBQ?